This topic describes the architecture of Episerver Commerce, with an introduction to the system foundation and related components and products.

 - Microsoft Windows Communication Foundation (Catalog System)

-- Business Foundation (legacy Assets and Customer Management)
+- Business Foundation (Customer Management)

 - Meta Data Plus (Order and Catalog Systems)